Better Game Golf

 Understanding the Problem: Overthinking in Golf

-Overthinking often stems from a reliance on poor habits and a fragmented body-mind connection.
-Golfers tend to break down their swing into isolated components, creating tension and disconnect instead of fostering a holistic movement.
-Traditional methods emphasize top-down control from the prefrontal cortex, which inhibits natural flow.
-The key is understanding how your brain and body coordinate and recognizing when to disengage unnecessary mental interference.
+In this context, overthinking stems from an intuitive understanding of poor habits and a fragmented body-mind connection.
+To address this, golfers tend to break down their swing into isolated components, creating tension and disconnect instead of fostering a holistic movement.
+The golfer is trying desperately to control things.

 Alexander Technique